 OECD

 The Organisation for Economic Co-operation and Development (OECD) is a trading club of the high-income economies.
-Though just 38 countries are members, it has 38% of the world’s electricity demand.
-The grouping is inclusive of Europe and North America, as well as Japan and South Korea, so there is a huge variation in electricity supply across the OECD, but all have begun their transition to clean power.
-Fossil fuels provide 52% of the electricity for OECD countries.
+Its 38 member countries account for 37% of the world’s electricity demand.
+While there is a huge variation in the formation of electricity mixes across the OECD, all members have begun their transition to clean power.
+In 2023, fossil fuels provided 50% of the electricity generated across the OECD.

 Progress towards 1.5C power sector benchmarks